yuliwang8177/DL-TFM/README.md

 (In various subfolders)

 calcError.m (script): calculate the normalized root mean squared error of prediction relative to the ground truth, generate an error table TError in the workspace for simulated cells in testData

-calcCutoff.m (script): calculate the percentile traction stress responsible for generating 90% of the total strain energy, in subfolders of generic, keratocyte, and neuron.
-Generate a table of TCutoff in the workspace for simulated cells in testData.

 **Cells**